CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-getobjectsize2-method.md

 ## <a name="parameters"></a>Paramètres
  `objectId`
- [in] L’ID de l’objet.
+ [in] The ID of the object.

  `pcSize`
- [out] Pointeur vers la taille de l’objet, en octets.
+ [out] A pointer to the object's size, in bytes.

 ## <a name="remarks"></a>Notes
- Différents objets des mêmes types ont souvent la même taille.
-Toutefois, certains types, tels que des tableaux ou des chaînes, peuvent avoir une taille différente pour chaque objet.
+ Different objects of the same types often have the same size.
+However, some types, such as arrays or strings, may have a different size for each object.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib